wehlutyk/thesis/content/3-2-gistr-related.md

 Overall, studies targeted at understanding the details of transformations of linguistic content seem forced to pick two of the following three properties, and relinquish the third: realistic content, computational analysis, and control over the generation of the data.
-Picking realistic content and computational analysis leads to the "already coded" strategy.
+Picking "realistic content and computational analysis" leads to the "already coded" strategy.
-Picking realistic content and control over data generation requires hand-coding a substantial part of the data collected, that is strategy two.
+Picking "realistic content and control over data generation" requires hand-coding a substantial part of the data collected, that is strategy two.
-Finally, computational analysis and data generation control leads to the "simple setting" strategy.
+Finally, "computational analysis and data generation control" leads to the "simple setting" strategy.
 This bind thus appears as a major challenge to the better understanding of changes in linguistic content, and more broadly to the study of language-related cultural evolution.
 In particular, it hinders attempts to model the low-level processes which could provide a more parsimonious account of the contrasts observed in linguistic transmission chains, and allow for a deeper integration of the study of cultural evolution with linguistics.